-The budgetary comparison schedules for the general fund and state highway aid fund are prepared using the modified accrual basis of accounting which is the same basis used to report actual expenditures.
+The budgetary comparison schedule for the general fund is prepared using the modified accrual basis of accounting which is the same basis used to report actual expenditures.

 NOTE 2 - PENSION SCHEDULES

 The information presented in the required supplementary schedules related to the pension funds was determined as part of the actuarial valuations.
 Methods and assumptions used to determine contribution rates for the plans are as follows: